Private, In-Home Tutoring in Osceola, Arkansas

-SchoolTutoring Academy’s tutoring programs for Osceola students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Osceola, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Osceola School District contains five schools and 1,546 students.
 There are two elementary schools (one with pre-kindergarten and kindergarten students and the other with grades 1-4), a middle school (5-8), and a high school (9-12).
 Osceola provides equal opportunity for all students to reach their full potential.
 The district believes students should be taught how to think critically, solve problems, work collaboratively, and communicate effectively.